bradonomics/bradonomics.com/index.md

 ## About Brad (The Long Version)

 I grew up in Alabama.
 My formative years in the south of the state, my highschool years in the north.
 Both places were rural.
 The town where I went to highschool was about 30,000 people.
-I lived about fifteen minutes outside that town.
+I lived about fifteen minutes drive outside that town.
 I could see my neighbors house, but it was far enough I couldn't hear them.
 It's weird to write about this in the past tense.
 My parents still live there and it's still where I think of as "home" since I've yet to buy my own place, but I haven't lived there since 1998.

 After highschool I joined the military and was trained as a computer tech.
 I was very bad at it in the early days.
 I didn't have a computer growing up so I didn't know anything about them.
 It was a fluke I was even given that job.
 I'd requested to be an electrician.
 Ultimately I'm glad things worked out how they did.
 At my first duty station I was lucky to be mentored by a guy, who at the time seemed to have magical powers.